 Many people see the opportunity to make money off of CBD yet fail to consider how to responsibly enter the market.
-They don’t care if their product actually can help people with their pain and inflammation but instead want to capitalize on a trend.
 This is where consumers suffer.

-Groceries stores and gas stations are now stocked with CBD lotions, lip balms, vape pens, capsules, etc. The access to such a wide variety of products is exciting for people who have been eager to try CBD to help curb their pain, but the public needs to be aware of scammers who have entered the market just to make money.
+Groceries stores and gas stations are now stocked with CBD lotions, lip balms, vape pens, capsules, etc. The access to such a wide variety of products is exciting for people who have been eager to try CBD, but the public needs to be aware of scammers who have entered the market just to make money.
 Access does not equal quality.

 Because regulation surrounding CBD is so loose, fly-by-night companies are getting away selling products with unverified dosages.
 In the next couple of years, the FDA will come out with regulations surrounding the manufacturing and selling of CBD products and these companies will be shut down.
 But for now, it is the wild west and consumers need to know how to protect themselves.

 So the question is, how do you tell the difference?
 How do you differentiate the real products from scams?